Bill Curry: Coaching career

 Curry's three-year record of 26–10 gave him the highest winning percentage among Alabama coaches to that point since the retirement of Bear Bryant.
 However, Curry had an 0–3 record against Auburn.
 Indeed, he would never beat the Tigers in 12 tries during his career.
 Perhaps his best-remembered on-field act with Alabama came during the 1990 Sugar Bowl, when he castigated receiver Prince Wimbley for celebrating a first down against Miami with a dance.
 Curry called Wimbley to the sideline, grabbed him by the jersey, and lectured him.
 As ABC game cameras showed, Wimbley turned away and Curry grabbed his face mask and brought him into eye-to-eye contact.
+During Curry's time in Tuscaloosa, he was subject to intense scrutiny from the fanbase, famously having an Alabama fan throw a brick through his office window following a 1988 loss to Ole Miss.

 In early 1990, Alabama tendered Curry a new contract which contained provisions he disliked, including no raise and removal of his power to hire and fire assistants.
-Curry was particularly upset by this since he'd led the Tide to a share of its first SEC title and its first major-bowl appearance since the Bryant era.
+Curry was particularly upset by this since he had led the Tide to a share of its first SEC title and its first major-bowl appearance since the Bryant era.
 He responded by accepting an offer to become the head coach at the University of Kentucky.

 In 1993, Curry's Wildcat squad posted a 6–5 regular season record and earned a spot in the Peach Bowl, Kentucky's first bowl game in nine years.
 The Wildcats lost that game to Clemson, 14–13.
 As it turned out, this would be his only non-losing record in seven seasons in Lexington.
-His 1994 team only went 1-10, still the worst in modern Wildcat football history.
+His 1994 team only went 1–10, still the worst in modern Wildcat football history.
 Curry was asked to step down after the 1996 season and was succeeded by Hal Mumme.

 Curry joined ESPN in 1997 as a college football game analyst.
 His primary assignment was the ESPN2 College Football Saturday Night telecast, along with selected bowl games.
 After 10 years away from the sideline, Curry was chosen as Georgia State University's first head football coach in 2008, and retired after three seasons.